 - Anything found in these areas will be removed

 - Residents must get permission from the Council before putting a gate on the area in front of the property

 - Flammable materials must NOT be stored anywhere in communal or landing areas

 - No carpets are allowed in communal hallway as they are a fire risk and trip hazard.
-Any found will be disposed of.
+Any found will be disposed of

 - Cupboards for gas and/or electric must not be used for storage.
-We will dispose of anything found in them.
+We will dispose of anything found in them

-Kent Fire & Rescue Service have produced a leaflet, Fire safety in high-rise homes PDF, 277.16 KB, which gives advice on how to keep yourself safe if a fire breaks out in a high-rise building.
+Kent Fire and Rescue Service have produced a leaflet, Fire safety in high-rise homes PDF, 277.16 KB, which gives advice on how to keep yourself safe if a fire breaks out in a high-rise building.